My Favorite Clean & Organic Everyday Lotion For Dry Skin

 - Cost: $15.06 for 2.5 oz or $6.03 per oz

-- My Take: This cream has a cult following, and the only reason I was hesitant to try it was because I have an allergy to wool – this lotion contains lanolin, a waxy substance secreted from a sheep’s glands.
-Luckily, my skin did not have any adverse reactions, and I quickly fell in love with this moisturizing cream.
-The fragrance in this formula comes from essential oils, and has a pleasant citrus and lavender scent.
-The cream is very thick and is a little hard to rub in, but once it’s absorbed, it makes your skin feel soft and moisturized without feeling too greasy.
-I love this hydrating cream.
+- My Take: The fragrance in this formula comes from essential oils, and has a pleasant citrus and lavender scent.
+This cream is very thick and is a little hard to rub in, but once it’s absorbed, it makes your skin feel soft and moisturized without feeling too greasy.
+I use it at night before bed.

 - From the Weleda website: Skin Food is a universal savior of dry, rough skin on faces, elbows, hands and feet.
 With extracts of gentle viola tricolor, calendula and chamomile, in a rich, thick base of oils and beeswax, Skin Food hydrates skin to give you a healthy-looking glow.

 - Cost: $26 for 1.7 oz ($3.71 per ounce)

 - From the Evereden website: A moisturizing and naturally-derived eczema cream that quickly relieves itchy skin, delivers lasting healing repair, and takes the worry away- all in a steroid-free formula.
 Formulated with our Barrier Restore Technology™ featuring naturally-derived anti-inflammatories: golden spent barley and quercetin, alongside skin-strengthening ceramides and colloidal oatmeal, this gentle-yet-powerful formula treats active flareups in babies, kids, and adults by clinically reducing skin redness & dryness by over 98%.**

 Tips For Combatting Dry Skin